ringlander-apps/dev-connector-mevn-backend/README.md

 >This is NOT an "Intro to React" or "Intro to Node" course.
 It is a practical hands on course for building an app using the incredible MERN stack.
 I do try and explain everything as I go so it is possible to follow without React/Node experience but it is recommended that you know at least the basics first.

-This repo will also serve as the backend solution supporting the to-be-built front-end _dev-connector-mevn-fe_ using:
+The purpose of this repo is to serve as the back-end solution supporting the _to-be-built_ front-end: **dev-connector-mevn-frontend**

+Front-end will be built using:

 **vuejs**: https://vuejs.org/